-42. Documents may be sent by e-mail, and the procedure is thus simplified and accelerated.
-All information on the conditions is available at the Point of Single Contact for services.

-- 43. By opening this market to competition, service providers from the European Economic Area are entitled to freedom of establishment and freedom to provide cross-border services.
+- 42. Documents may be sent by e-mail, and the procedure is thus simplified and accelerated.
+All information on the conditions is available at the Point of Single Contact for services. - 43.
+By opening this market to competition, service providers from the European Economic Area are entitled to freedom of establishment and freedom to provide cross-border services.
 As regards the latter, there is no obligation for the initial registration of a company. - 44.
-The price of energy certification training has been approximately reduced by half thus enabling price competition. - 45.
-Obligatory work experience for graduate engineers (five-year study program) has been reduced from five to two years and for undergraduate engineers (three-year study program) from ten to five years, which simplifies the licensing procedure. - 46.
-Obligation of attestation of documents by notaries before starting energy certification of buildings has been removed. - 47.
+The price of energy certification training has been reduced by approximately half. - 45.
+The obligatory work experience for graduate engineers (five-year study program) has been reduced from five to two years and for undergraduate engineers (three-year study program) from ten to five years, which simplifies the licensing procedure. - 46.
+The obligation of attestation of documents by notaries before starting the energy certification of buildings has been removed. - 47.
 Authorization fees have been reduced for entities performing energy certification. - 48.
 The obligation of re-licensing every five years has been removed, thus canceling the additional procedural costs. - 49.
 The obligation of professional liability insurance has been removed. - 50.
 The obligation to submit a clean criminal record certificate has been removed. - 51.
 The functionality of verifying the authenticity of energy certificate documents via QR code has been implemented. - 52.
-The requirement to know the Croatian language at level B2 for energy certifiers providing services on a temporary and occasional basis has been abolished. - 53.
+The B2 language requirement for cross-border energy certifiers has been abolished. - 53.
 Issuing authorizations for energy certification to legal entities has been abolished. - 54.
-Electronic submission of applications for obtaining authorizations for energy certification has been enabled.
+The electronic submission of applications for obtaining authorizations for energy certification has been enabled.